aditjain588/Real-time-Markdown-editor/README.md

 # Real-time-markdown-editor

 **Output** </br></br>
-Folder ScreenRecordingOutput contains recording of the output for convinience.
+File ScreenRecordingOutput in root directory contains recording of the output for convinience.
 Output recording shows working of app.
 </br>
 </br>